kserve/kserve/docs/samples/v1beta1/custom/torchserve/README.md

 # Predict on a InferenceService using a Custom Torchserve Image

+In this example we use torchserve as custom server to serve an mnist model.
+The idea of using torchserve as custom server is to make the transistion for new users from torchserve to kfserving easier.

 ## Setup

 1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/#install-kfserving).